wso2/docs-is/en/docs/deploy/changing-the-hostname.md

 1. Change the hostname

-    Server hostname for internal API calls, is by default configured as `localhost`.
-This configuration is utilized to build the internal absolute url of a service endpoint that will be consumed whenever internal API calls are generated.
+    Server hostname for internal API calls is by default configured as `localhost`.
+This configuration is utilized to build the internal absolute URL of a service endpoint that will be consumed whenever internal API calls are generated.
 To configure the hostname, follow one of the two options given below according to your requirement.

     - **Option 1**